auth0/omniauth-auth0/README.md

 }
 ```

+### Query Parameter Options

+In some scenarios, you may need to pass specific query parameters to `/authorize`.
+The following parameters are available to enable this:

+- `connection`
+- `connection_scope`
+- `prompt`
+- `screen_hint` (only relevant to New Universal Login Experience)

+Simply pass these query parameters to your OmniAuth redirect endpoint to enable their behavior.

 ## Contribution

 We appreciate feedback and contribution to this repo!
 Before you get started, please see the following: